When running Flink applications, the JVM will load various classes over time. These classes can be divided into two domains:

 Apache Maven offers the maven-shade-plugin, which allows one to change the package of a

 class after compiling it (so the code you are writing is not affected by the shading).
 For example if you have the

 com.amazonaws packages from

 the aws sdk in your user code jar, the shade plugin would relocate them into the

 org.myorg.shaded.com.amazonaws package, so that your code is calling your aws sdk version.

 This documentation page explains relocating classes using the shade plugin.

-Note that some of Flink’s dependencies, such as
+Note that most of Flink’s dependencies, such as

 jackson, etc. are shaded away by the maintainers of Flink, so users usually don’t have to worry about it.